A Survey on QoE-oriented Wireless Resources Scheduling

-In \citep{bib:D2D}, a QoE-driven allocation technique is proposed for video streaming through Device-to-Device (D2D) transmissions, where the wireless resource scheduling goal is to enhance the time-averaged quality of video streams transmitted over D2D communications, while constraining the number of stall events for each stream. \citet{bib:D2D_fog} devised a QoE-aware D2D-based mobile task outsourcing, in which the cellular mobile equipments cooperate so as to perform computational intensive tasks; a special node within the cellular network is responsible for the D2D task scheduling, where the maximum wait time of each task is adopted as the main QoE influence factor.
-A management procedure is presented in \citep{bib:jnca_extra5} for mode switching between base station approach and D2D communications, where QoE parameters are the basis for the switching decisions, as well as for the inclusion, or not, of a third-party terminal to assist a D2D transmission.
-With respect to vehicular networks, some works have been proposed that provide QoE-driven frameworks, namely for video-on-demand over urban vehicular networks \citep{bib:vanet_0}, for scalable video streaming over cooperative vehicle-to-vehicle (V2V) and vehicle-to-infrastructure (V2I) communications \citep{bib:vanet_svc}, as well as with the goal of reducing the transmission delay of vehicular security applications \citep{bib:vanet_delay}.
+Regardless of each specific scheduling solution for heterogeneous networks, all of them have a major difference when compared to the traditional scheduling methods: as depicted in Fig.~\ref{fig:hetnet}, an extra entity is required --- indicated in the figure as ``Coordinator'' --- as well as extra signaling is needed, in order to ensure a proper QoE-oriented scheduling in all instances, namely when performing inter-network handover or traffic splitting.
+Since different networks can make use of different technologies, or can even be associated with different service providers, it is also not possible, within heterogeneous networks, to make use of a single scheduler and apply the traditional scheduling solutions.
+Hence, not only each network has its own scheduler, but also the ``Coordinator'' has the complex task of coordinating these schedulers (which usually includes conveying relevant QoE information among them), in order to enhance the users' QoE or maintain at least an acceptable QoE.